eccenca/ecc-gulp-tasks/README.md

 - `webpackConfig.debug` - should include your webpack config used for debugging
 - `webpackConfig.production` - should include your webpack config used for compilation for production
 - `serverOverrides` - should contain a function that can be used to override defaults from `serve` task
+- `serverStart` - should contain function that can be used to start something on top of server instance (e.g. websocket server)